thelightdesigner/ScuffedWalls/Functions.md

  - Function Time => starting beat of selection (only append notes after...)
  - toBeat: float => ending beat of selection (only append notes before...)
  - appendTechnique: int(0-2)
- - onTrack: string, only appends to walls on this track
  - selectlineindex: int,int,int (defaults to 0,1,2,3)
  - any of [`these properties`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Functions.md#noodle-extensionschroma-properties-syntax)